niels-lubbes/cyclides/README.md

 isRealComp[W_, rs_] := Return[Sort@Map[rs . # &, W] == Sort@W]
 ```

-For Lemma 3a and Lemma3b we go through all possible B(X) and find real classes g in G(X)
+For Lemma 16a and Lemma 16b we go through all possible B(X) and find real classes g in G(X)
 and complex components W in B(X) such that mult[g,W]>0

 ```Mathematica